Written by Ion Saliu; last update: November 2011.

 1234 123

 It generates lotto-6 combinations for situations when a particular strategy (as in the ST6*.* files) hit in the past.
-The program needs an input file created by Strategy6.EXE (the previous function).
+The program needs an input file created by Strategy6 (the previous function).
 The input file consists of the draw IDs for the hit situations.
 Otherwise, the user will manually input the filter settings and the drawings IDs.

 * Option 'R = Randomized Combinations'